-Editor’s note — Dr. David Phelps is Founder and CEO of the Freedom Founders Mastermind.
+Editor’s note — Dr. David Phelps is the Founder and CEO of the Freedom Founders Mastermind.
 He is an expert at assisting dentists with the diversification of their wealth outside their dental practices.
 We are honored to have David as a guest columnist.
 You can also see him interviewing our CEO, David Harris, here — http://dentistfreedomblueprint.com/ep-139-david-harris-is-your-practice-leaking-money/

 Are You Replaceable?
 By David Phelps, D.D.S.